veronicatesei/hcl-universal-orchestrator-chart/README.md

 3. Customize the deployment.
 Configure each product component by adjusting the values in the `values.yaml` file.
 The `values.yaml`file contains a detailed explanation for each parameter.

 **Accepting the license agreement**

 The licence parameter determines whether the licence agreement is accepter or not.
 Supported values are 'accept' and 'not accepted'.
 To accept the license agreement, set the value as:

-               global.license=accept
+    global.license: accept

 **Configuring the database section in the values.yaml file**

-   The values specified in this section must reflect the values used in the configuration used to deploy the database.
-Specify the values for the following parameters in the values.yaml file:

-   '''url: URL of the database.
+The values of the following parameters are placeholders used as an example.
+When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the database deployment configuration.

-   url: mongodb://hcl-uno-db-mongodb.db.svc.cluster.local:27017
+    uno.database.url: mongodb://hcl-uno-db-mongodb.db.svc.cluster.local:27017

-   type: database type and supported value is mongodb.

-   databaseName: database name and supported value is uno.

-   username: name of the database user.

-   password: password of the database user.

-   tls: specifies whether TLS is enabled or not and supported values are true or false.

-   tlsInsecure: tlsInsecure specifies whether certificate validation must be skipped or not and supported values are true or false.'''
+    uno.database.type: mongodb
+    uno.database.databaseName: uno
+    uno.database.username: mongouser
+    uno.database.password: mongopassword
+    uno.database.tls: false
+    uno.database.tlsInsecure: false

 **Configuring the kafka section in the values.yaml file**

-   The licence parameter determines whether the licence agreement is accepter or not.
-Supported values are 'accept' and 'not accepted'.
+The values of the following parameters are placeholders used as an example.
+When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the kafka deployment configuration.

+    uno.kafka.url: hcl-uno-kafka-0.kafka-headless.kafka.svc.cluster.local:9092
+    uno.kafka.username: kafkauser
+    uno.kafka.password: kafkapassword
+    uno.kafka.tls: false
+    uno.kafka.saslMechanism: PLAIN
+    uno.kafka.jaasConfig: org.apache.kafka.common.security.plain.PlainLoginModule required username="my-username" password="my-password";
+    uno.kafka.securityProtocol: SASL_PLAINTEXT
+    uno.kafka.tlsInsecure: false
+    uno.kafka.kerberosServiceName: kerberosservicenameexample
+    uno.kafka.topicReplicas: 1

 **Configuring the authentication.oidc section in the values.yaml file**

-   The licence parameter determines whether the licence agreement is accepter or not.
-Supported values are 'accept' and 'not accepted'
+You can enable an OIDC user registry by configuring the values.yaml deployment file as follows:

+    uno.authentication.oidc.enabled: true

+The values of the following parameters are placeholders used as an example.
+When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the OIDC deployment configuration.

+    uno.authentication.oidc.server: https://unokeycloak.k8s.uat.uno/realms/uno
+    uno.authentication.oidc.clientId: uno-service
+    uno.authentication.oidc.credentialSecret: put_oidc_secret_here
+    uno.authentication.oidc.tlsVerification: required
+    uno.authentication.oidc.

+To connect your HCL Universal Orchestrator deployment to your OIDC provider when using custom certificates, you must assign the custom certificate value as a secret to the following parameter:

+ uno.config.certificates.additionalCASecrets: Specify the secret.

+To make sure HCL Universal Orchestrator tusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:

 3a\.
 Enablement of the UnoAIPilot.
 You can enable UnoAIPilot by configuring the values.yaml deployment file as follows:

-		global.enableUnoAIPilot=true
+		global.enableUnoAIPilot: true

 4. Deploy the instance by running the following command:

         helm install -f values.yaml <uno_release_name> <repo_name>/hcl-uno-chart -n <uno_namespace>

+Configuring the optional product components:

+.
+Enablement of the UnoAIPilot.
+You can enable UnoAIPilot by configuring the values.yaml deployment file as follows:

+		global.enableUnoAIPilot: true

  where
    <uno_release_name> is the deployment name of the instance.